Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 If you set it to `Standalone`, this prefab provides the trainee with real time controls for the training execution in VR.
 This is convenient if you want to use a standalone VR headset like the Oculus Quest.

-> The `[CAMERA_CONFIGURATION]` prefab is located in `Innoactive/Creator/Base-Template/Resources/CustomCamera/Prefabs`, if you want to use it in your own scene.
+> The `[COURSE_CONTROLLER]` prefab is located in `Innoactive/Creator/Base-Template/Resources/CourseController/Prefabs`, if you want to use it in your own scene.

-Note that there is no `TrainingLoader` game object on the scene.
+Note that there is no `TrainingLoader` game object in the scene.
 Instead, the training is managed by a controller script attached to the camera's overlay.
 It automatically loads the active training course.
 Just make sure that the correct training course is selected on the `[TRAINING_CONFIGURATION]` game object.

 ### Audio Hints and Localization